 Are you planning a 2 week Costa Rica itinerary?
-If so, you’re in for an amazing experience!
+This is the only guide you’ll need!

 Home to stunning beaches, lush rainforests, and active volcanoes, I guarantee you will have the time of your life during your two weeks in Costa Rica.